espadrine/sc/camp/Readme.md

   escaper, and then through the xmlattr parser.
 As a result, giving this the string `"\"&\""` will insert the string `"%22&amp;%22"`.
 * `{{?bool; rest }}` will print the rest if the variable `bool` is truthy.
+  `bool` may be any JS expression, but this feature is unwise to use, as it will hurt performance.
 * `{{-object|value|key; rest }}` will parse the rest once for each key in `object`, adding the new variables `value` and `key` to the scope.
 * `{{# rest }}` will not print anything at all.
+* `{{<template_file}}` will import a partial template in-place.
+  This is bad practice, however, as it may hurt performance.
 * `{{!m| func }}` will add a new macro `m` to the system, giving it the function whose body is `func`, which receives the arguments `literal` (the literal given to the template file) and `params` (parameters given to the macro).